andrewcampi/DotScrape/README.md

 Web scraping with Python has a high learning curve, even for basic tasks.
 It would be much easier if there was a wrapper for Python's Selenium library that enables users to use natural language to describe what they want to achieve.

 ## How
 The Dot Scrape Interpreter (DSI) (dsi.py) converts .scrape natural language into Python Selenium code.
-You can use natural language like "go to google.com", "click on the text "click here"", "wait 3 seconds", or even "solve recaptcha".
+You can use natural language like "go to google.com", "click on the text "Submit"", "wait 3 seconds", or even "solve recaptcha".
 This way, you can start web scraping quickly while keeping your code readable and clean.

 ## Usage
 There are two ways to use the DSI.
 The best way to use it is to integrate it into your Python code.
 You can also write a .scrape file and run the DSI directly.